File System

 • The Fortanix On-premises Scanner aggregates this information and establishes an outbound connection to the Fortanix Key Insight SaaS for analysis, reporting, and visualization.

-3.2.1 Scan File System Using File System Scanner Agent
+3.2.1 Scan File System Using Scanner Agents

 It is available for the following platforms: